automatic-controls/aces-equipment-builder/docs/README.md

 - [Advanced Library Configuration](#advanced-library-configuration)

 ## Overview

-WebCTRL is a trademark of Automated Logic Corporation.
-Any other trademarks mentioned herein are the property of their respective owners.

 This program is a desktop application that interfaces with *WebCTRL* to generate *EIKON* scripts using custom *.logicsymbol* libraries. *ACES EB* is also capable of maintaining a shared set of favorite *.logicsymbol* and *.logic-script* files. *ACES EB* was developed for *Windows* and has not been tested on *Mac* or *Linux* operating systems.